-If the COVID-19 pandemic has a silver lining, it’s that those of us who no longer need to commute to an office are helping the environment.
-In Connecticut, state employees reduced average emissions by 60 percent—the equivalent of 27,461 gallons of gasoline consumed, or 41.3 homes’ electricity use for one year.
-Feeling extra motivated to continue the trend?
+State employees reduced average emissions by 60 percent during COVID-19—the equivalent of 27,461 gallons of gasoline consumed, or 41.3 homes’ electricity use for one year.
+Let’s continue the trend.
 We have tips, courtesy of GreenerGovCT.

 What is GreenerGovCT?